voila-dashboards/voila/README.md

 ![voila sources](voila-sources.gif)

-**Voila dashboards with other language kernels**
+**Voilà dashboards with other language kernels**

-Voila is built upon Jupyter standard formats and protocols, and is agnostic to the programming language of the notebook.
+Voilà is built upon Jupyter standard formats and protocols, and is agnostic to the programming language of the notebook.
 In this example, we present an example of a voila application powered by the C++ Jupyter kernel [xeus-cling](https://github.com/QuantStack/xeus-cling), and the [xleaflet](https://github.com/QuantStack/xleaflet) project.

 ![voila cling](voila-cling.gif)

-## Voila Gallery
+## The Voilà Gallery

-The [Voila Gallery](https://voila-gallery.org) is a collection of live dashboards and applications built with Voila and Jupyter widgets.
+The [Voilà Gallery](https://voila-gallery.org) is a collection of live dashboards and applications built with Voilà and Jupyter widgets.

 Most of the examples rely on widget libraries such as ipywidgets, ipyleaflet, ipyvolume, bqplot and ipympl, and showcase how to build complex web applications entirely based on notebooks.